-Digging into the roots of everyone’s favorite tree!
+Dig into the roots of everyone’s favorite tree!

 Everybody loves him, but nobody really understands him…and not just what he’s saying, either!
 Quick—where did Groot come from?
 What’s the name of his species?
 How did he meet Rocket Raccoon?
 If you don’t know the answers, you’re not alone.

-But before we reach that ending, let’s go back to where it all began for the character.
 Groot’s story has to be pieced together—and while it doesn’t come to light chronologically, it’d probably be easier to hear it in the order that it happened to him in.

 Okay, are you ready?
 Say it with me: I!
 Am!
 Groot!

 GUARDIANS OF THE GALAXY #14, written by Brian Michael Bendis with art by Nick Bradshaw, explained Groot’s origins for the first time.
 Framed as a kind of nature documentary, the story explained that Groot originated as a Flora Colossus from Planet X. The book illuminated the social order of the planet, with the Flora Colossi ruled by a monarchy and an elite group called the “Arbor Masters.”
 Together, these leaders teach children—called saplings—via a method known as “Photonic Knowledge.”
 In this process, the accumulated knowledge and experience of generations of elders gets psychically absorbed by the young through a kind of photosynthesis; this ultra-advanced educational practice provides the Flora Colossi with genius level intelligence.